bezurn004/Obsi-Forge-Apedia/Sundered Ilses/Chapter1 - Gameplay/1 - Adevntures Among the Isles.md

 If foul conditions—darkness, fog, storms, or mystical effects—preclude a clear view of the other ship, limit what you learn at a distance.
 Will you sail closer to reveal their identity?
 Will they give you a choice in the matter?

 ### SET YOUR ORIENTATION
 Is this sighting at a distance, or is it a sudden, unexpected encounter that has you in range of enemy guns?
 In ideal conditions, ships are first sighted as sails on the horizon, but weather, obscuring terrain, and the dreadful powers of supernatural foes can all have an influence.
 Let the nature of the conditions, the characteristics of the ships, and the outcome of the preceding move help dictate whether the start of the encounter favors you or has you scrambling to react.
-If unsure, [[MV_Ask the Oracle|Ask the Oracle (move)]].
+If unsure, [[4 - Moves#ASK THE ORACLE|Ask the Oracle]].

 ### ENVISION THE REACTION
 Finally, decide if and how the encounter proceeds.
 Does the other ship or force move to engage?
 Do they flee?
 Do they sail blissfully onwards, unaware or unconcerned?
-If unsure, Ask the Oracle.
+If unsure, [[4 - Moves#ASK THE ORACLE|Ask the Oracle]].
 Then, decide how you respond.
 If either ship seeks to close on the other, begin the approach phase.

 *38 ADVENTURES AMONG THE ISLES*

 > [!info] ## APPROACH PHASE
 > Make full sail!
 In the ==approach phase==, you and your potential foes seek the advantage of wind and sea as you close into cannon range or take part in a pursuit.
 This phase is a precursor to combat, encompassing minutes, hours, or even days.
-It is resolved through a single move or as a scene challenge.
+It is resolved through a single move or as a scene challenge. ^approach-phase

 ### RESOLVE AS A SINGLE MOVE
-[[MV_Face Danger|Face Danger (move)]] or [[MV_Secure an Advantage|Secure an Advantage (move)]] to zoom out and resolve this phase in a single move.
+[[4 - MovesFACE DANGER|Face Danger]] or [[4 - Moves#SECURE AN ADVANTAGE|Secure an Advantage]] to zoom out and resolve this phase in a single move.
 This is the suggested approach for most naval encounters.
 First, decide your intent according to the details established in the sighting phase.
 Will you lay in wait, close, pursue, or escape?
 Then, make the move to see what happens.
-- [[MV_Face Danger|Face Danger (move)]] if your starting position is unfavorable—you are caught at anchor and must hastily get underway, your ship is the lesser of the combatants, the wind and weather is not on your side, shoals or reefs make navigation hazardous, or some other complicating factor.
-You should also [[MV_Face Danger|Face Danger (move)]] if you seek to escape notice or outrun a pursuing foe.
+- [[4 - MovesFACE DANGER|Face Danger]] if your starting position is unfavorable—you are caught at anchor and must hastily get underway, your ship is the lesser of the combatants, the wind and weather is not on your side, shoals or reefs make navigation hazardous, or some other complicating factor.
+You should also [[4 - MovesFACE DANGER|Face Danger]] if you seek to escape notice or outrun a pursuing foe.
 This move tends to force a minor cost.
-- [[MV_Secure an Advantage|Secure an Advantage (move)]] if you are lying in wait, closing, or pursuing, and the starting situation favors you.
+- [[4 - Moves#SECURE AN ADVANTAGE|Secure an Advantage]] if you are lying in wait, closing, or pursuing, and the starting situation favors you.
 This move tends to award you with momentum.

 If you are sailing with allies, everyone participates in the narration of the approach phase, and one of you makes the move.
-Others may make the [[MV_Aid Your Ally|Aid Your Ally (move)]] to bolster the leader’s action, but this is best limited to one or two allies.
+Others may make the[[4 - Moves#AID YOUR ALLY|Aid Your Ally]] to bolster the leader’s action, but this is best limited to one or two allies.

 Resolve the move as appropriate to the situation.
 If you intend to escape, you sail out of reach on a hit.
 If you are in pursuit and score a hit, you have them in range.
 If the two sides are closing to engage, success or failure helps decide the costs you suffer or the advantages gained during this phase.

 ### RESOLVE AS A SCENE CHALLENGE
-If you want to give this phase more focus for an important or unusual encounter, you can make it a [scene challenge (page 254)].
+If you want to give this phase more focus for an important or unusual encounter, you can make it a [[4 - Moves#^Scene-Challenges|scene challenge]] (page 254).
 This is best used when the situation allows for a dramatic, dynamic scene.
 The framing and outcome of the challenge depends on the intent of the two sides.
 - If one side seeks to escape while the other is in pursuit, the result of the challenge decides if the encounter moves to the next phase.
-- If both sides are maneuvering into cannon range, the outcome of the challenge can decide the rank for your initial objective when you [[MV_Enter the Fray|Enter The Fray (move)]].
+- If both sides are maneuvering into cannon range, the outcome of the challenge can decide the rank for your initial objective when you [[4 - Moves#ENTER THE FRAY|Enter the Fray]].
 For an evenly matched encounter, formidable can serve as the default.
 If you succeed in the scene challenge, you have the advantage—make your initial objective one rank lower (dangerous).
 If you fail, make it one higher (extreme).

 > Skip this phase if the encounter begins at cannon range.
 For example, if your enemy is lurking in a fog bank or approaches without warning under cover of darkness, you’ll jump to the engagement phase.
 You should also skip this phase if the outcome is not in doubt, such as when a superior foe is in pursuit of a much slower ship.

-* NAVAL ENCOUNTERS 39*
+*39 NAVAL ENCOUNTERS*

 > [!progress] ## ENGAGEMENT PHASE
 > Fire!
 In the ==engagement phase==, combat begins as you and your foes draw into weapons range.
 You are now bound to a world of thundering cannons, billowing smoke, shattered wood, and torn sails.
-You must rely on the strength of your ship, the skill of your command, and the steadfastness of your crew to survive.
+You must rely on the strength of your ship, the skill of your command, and the steadfastness of your crew to survive. ^engagement-phase

 ### NAME YOUR ENGAGEMENT OBJECTIVE
-To start, [[MV_Enter the Fray|Enter The Fray (move)]].
+To start, [[4 - Moves#ENTER THE FRAY|Enter the Fray]].
 Per that move, the first step is to set an objective.
 Your engagement objective is not necessarily your overall objective for the fight.
 Instead, it is an objective specific to the engagement phase as each side maneuvers and attacks to gain superiority or victory.
 Depending on the intent of you and your foes, this phase may bring a decisive finish to the fight, or lead to a boarding action in the next phase.

 Often, your engagement objective is one of the following:
 - Escape the fight